demontrois/Project-01/README.md

 # demontrois

-# More than eight passages,allowed player to pick up items
+# More than eight passages,allowed player to pick up items, kept track of visited passages